 A few things to consider when scanning:

-- Make sure that when you scan you do not accidentally lump together files from multiple patients into a single scanned output
+- Be careful to avoid accidentally scanning together files from multiple patients into a single scanned output

 - Make sure that your scanner settings are set to optimize the size:quality ratios.
 The DPI/resolution on your scanner should never need to be above 150, and if your scanner supports OCR (text recognition) turn this feature on to improve the readability and compression of your resulting scans.

-- Most scanners default to outputying PDF documents, but they can sometimes also export JPG or PNG files.
-PDFs are almost always the appropriate selection, but we do support PDF, GIF, JPG, and PNG outputs.
+- Most scanners default to output PDF documents, but they can sometimes also export JPG or PNG files.
+PDFs are the best option, but we do support PDF, GIF, JPG, and PNG outputs.
 Other formats will be ignored.

 - Make sure that the resulting files are not larger than 16MB.
 If your scanner settings (see #2) are set correctly you should never need to worry about this, but you might consider breaking huge documents into sub-files to make sure they won't be oversized.

-** Note: At the moment this integration is being offered as a free add-on, but it is possible that we will offer it as a paid addition in the future depending on the amount of server resources and support effort that the integration requires.
+** Note: this integration is currently offered as a free add-on, but it is possible that we will offer it as a paid addition in the future depending on the amount of server resources and support effort that the integration requires.
 You will receive advanced notice before any changes to your bill would occur.